j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 We'd like to maintain proper versioning history for the plugin.
 This requires a little bit of coordination between in-code versions, GitHub tags, and published versions on plugins.gradle.org.
+All branches and tags are on the `j2objc-contrib/j2objc-gradle` repository, not any forks.
 The steps are:

-1. As a separate commit, bump the version number in `build.gradle`.
+1. Determine the version number.
 Use https://semver.org to guide which slot in the version number should be bumped.
+We'll call this `vX`.
+2. From `master`, create a branch `release_vX` and check it out.
+3. Optional: If any critical bugfixes are deemed neccessary, merge those commits into this release branch.
+4. As a separate commit, bump the version number in `build.gradle`.
-File a PR, and merge that PR into master.
+File a PR, and merge that PR into the release branch.
-2. Tag the master merge commit where that PR is merged as for example `v0.2.3-alpha` and push that tag to the j2objc-contrib/j2objc-gradle repository.
+5. Tag the merge commit where that PR is merged into `release_vX` as `vX` and push that tag to the repository.
+It is important that the commit where the merge occurred into the release branch is tagged - not the commit that bumped the version number, but also not the commit that merges the release branch into master (see below).
-3. Do a clean build and then publish the new version to https://plugins.gradle.org (`./gradlew clean build publishPlugins`).
+6. Do a clean build and then publish the new version to https://plugins.gradle.org (`./gradlew clean build publishPlugins`).
+7. Merge the release branch back into master.
+8. Delete the release branch from the repository.
+If for some reason a hotfix is later needed, start at step 1, but instead of creating a new branch from the tip of `master`, instead create the release branch from the commit tagged in step 5.
+Do not reuse the old release branch.